yangwhale/kcc_demo/installation/README.md

 # install KCC on GKE steps

+* Note: replace [PROJECTID] with your projectid in command line and install-bundle-workload-identity/0-cnrm-system.yaml

 Create service account and attach project owner role for KCC connector to operate GCP

 ```bash